 Each year, Twice Upon a Time develops a special fundraising campaign project.
-This year’s project, Joie de livre!: French Books for Ottawa Kids, is currently running.
+This year’s project, Kids Today!
+The Most Popular New Children’s Books, is currently running.
 You can find out more about our previous campaigns below.
 If you would like to make a financial contribution to support the work from any of these projects, please select “Where Most Needed” when making your donation and leave a note in the message field indicating the campaign title.

 Joie de livre!
 French Books for Ottawa Kids (2019)